New Jersey Mortgage and Refinance Rates

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict editorial integrity, this post may contain references to products from our partners.
 Here's an explanation for how we make money.

-Interested in buying a home in the Garden State?
 As the nation’s most densely populated state, New Jersey has a large mortgage market, and you can expect home prices to trend generally higher than the national averages.
 The state’s proximity to two pricey Northeastern cities — New York City and Philadelphia — keeps demand for housing strong.

 Even in a hot housing market, lenders are tightening credit, so New Jersey buyers should make sure to get preapproved for a mortgage before they begin shopping.

 New Jersey borrowers who saw their home equity rise during the pandemic might be interested in refinancing their mortgage as a way to tap those funds.
 Check out Bankrate’s guide to cash-out refinancing to learn more.

 How to find the best mortgage rate in New Jersey for you

 When shopping for a mortgage, compare at least three loan offers — research shows this exercise can save you thousands of dollars over the life of a loan.